 In summer 2018, in order to overcome financing and budget challenges, the employer requested that the project be implemented in 2 phases.
 Accordingly, a contract amendment was signed on 28 November 2018.

-Phase 1 scope is broadly reflecting the completion of the simple cycle plant, including the 132 kV AIS and 400kV GIS and common balance of plant in the size and capacity to accommodate the combined cycle operation.
+The first phase of the work broadly corresponds to the completion of the simple-cycle plant, including the 132kV AIS and 400kV GIS substations and common balance-of-plant of a size and capacity to accommodate the combined cycle operation.
 Phase 2 broadly corresponds to the completion of the combined cycle plant by adding on the necessary equipment.